 Element #1 to Obtain Restraining Order in NJ: Predicate Acts of Domestic Violence

 For a judge to issue a temporary restraining order in NJ, the court must have jurisdiction to do so.
 In addition, the court must find that a predicate act of domestic violence has occurred.
 This is the first element necessary to obtain a temporary restraining order (TRO).
 The second element is a prior history of domestic violence.
 The third and final element is the necessity of a restraining order to protect the safety and well being of the victim.

 The predicate acts of domestic violence in New Jersey include the following:

 A plaintiff can allege one or multiple acts of domestic violence in the Temporary Restraining Order (TRO).

 Note: It is important to remember that these are not criminal charges.
 This is a civil order handled in Family Court.
 As a result, the burden of proof is “by a preponderance of evidence” as opposed to “beyond a reasonable doubt” which is used in criminal cases.

 Note: Criminal charges can also be filed in addition to the restraining order.
 Criminal charges are a completely separate issue which would be handled in a different court.
 A restraining order can be filed without issuing any criminal charges.

-Tormey Law Firm LLC: Middlesex County NJ Restraining Order Lawyers
+Tormey Law Firm LLC: Morristown NJ Restraining Order Lawyers

 For additional information regarding restraining orders in NJ, browse this website.
 Also, contact our restraining order defense lawyers anytime for immediate assistance at 201-556-1570.
 The initial consultation is always provided free of charge.